What makes Operation Barnabas different from other mission trips?

 Absolutely.
 Whether the student is diabetic, gluten free/celiac, lactose intolerant, or even allergic to certain food items like nuts, we are open to working with the student/family as far as what they may need to bring with them on tour and what we can provide.
 We would ask that if you have any questions about this, you contact Sherilyn at email@example.com

-Am I able to bring my cell phone, iPod, or computer on Operation Barnabas?
+Am I able to bring my cell phone, iPad, or computer on Operation Barnabas?

 OB students may bring a cell phone.
 Phones and chargers will be collected during orientation, and students will be given periodic access to their phones to call parents weekly and potentially update social media as applicable–students are encouraged and provided opportunities to call home.